 We are registered with the Information Commissioner’s Office (ICO) as a Data Controller for the personal data that we hold and process.
-Our registered name is OMG Software Ltd. Our registered address is Arthur House, 41 Arthur St Belfast BT1 4GB, Our registration number is Z3386534, and our Data Protection Lead (DPL) is Orlagh Kelly.
-Our Data Protection Lead can be contacted at firstname.lastname@example.org.
+Our registered name is Briefed Ltd. Our registered address is Arthur House, 41 Arthur St Belfast BT1 4G.
+Our registration number is Z3386534.
+Our Data Protection Lead (DPL) is Orlagh Kelly.
+Our Data Protection Lead can be contacted at email@example.com.

 All of the information that we hold about you is provided to us by yourself when you seek to use our services.
 We will tell you why we need the information and how we will use it.

 The General Data Protection Regulation (GDPR) requires all organisations that process personal data to have a Lawful Basis for doing so.
 The Lawful Bases identified in the GDPR are: